Get Oracle Negotiation Insights Delivered

 | 10-Processor 5-Year Total | $997,500 | $498,750 | $299,250 |

-Oracle's licence audit programme is not merely a compliance exercise β it is a commercial tool designed to create leverage for sales.
-The pattern is well-documented: Oracle initiates a "licence review" through its Licence Management Services (LMS) or Global Licence Advisory Services (GLAS) team, identifies a compliance gap (real or inflated), and then presents a resolution path that conveniently involves purchasing additional products, cloud subscriptions, or an Unlimited Licence Agreement.
+Oracle's licence audit programme is not merely a compliance exercise.
+It is a commercial tool designed to create leverage for sales.
+Oracle initiates a "licence review" through its LMS or GLAS team, identifies a compliance gap (real or inflated), and then presents a resolution path that conveniently involves purchasing additional products, cloud subscriptions, or an Unlimited Licence Agreement.

 Accepting Oracle's compliance calculations without verification and purchasing whatever Oracle proposes to "resolve" the issue.
 This consistently produces the worst financial outcomes.